dortania/vanilla-laptop-guide-legacy/overview/whatdis.md

 # What is this whole mess?

 Glad you asked!
 As you may know, real Macs run **macOS** (if you say iOS, you can just close this tab/window and go back), and that OS is crafted specifically for those devices.
-However, some of us may have been an old Mac user or uses Mac-specific applications or is used to using macOS for various reasons, but don't want to spend $$$$ on a laptop that is expensive and may break and there is no way to get data back once it's messed up *cough* MBP13,x+ *cough*.
+Hackintoshes aim to bring as much functionality onto modern PC hardware.
+This is **not** a quick way to get a cheap MacBook, this should be seen only as a hobby project and never relied on unless you completely understand what you're doing *and* know how to fix things when shit goes south.
+If you need a daily driver MacBook, we recommend looking elsewhere like the used market on eBay, Facebook, etc. For those who are either masochists, want a challenge or want to see how far you can get, this guide is for you!

 With this guide, you'll be taught how to install macOS on your Intel powered laptop, and it will include the following:

 ## Overview